 - 10 nouns

 Maybe they look out the window and see a bird flying.
 Flying is a verb and can go on that list.
 Then they look around the kitchen and see a green fridge.
-Green is an adjective so it can go on that list.
+Green is an adjective; it can go on that list.
 And so on.
 Kids are at different levels, so adjust the challenge to meet your child where they are.

 Here are even more word search ideas: